-Control Objective 1 - Contract payments are accurate, legitimate and accounted for appropriately.
+3.1 Control Objective 1 - To ensure that all contract payments to Veolia are pursuant to the WMRC and are accurate, legitimate and accounted for appropriately.

 We established that all expected controls under review were in place and working effectively.